mugane-wahome/Real-estate-price-prediction/README.md

-# Madrid-Real-Estate-Price-Prediction
+# Real-Estate-Price-Prediction (in madrid)
 This is a supervised learning model which predicts the price of Real Estate in Madrid, Spain.

 Data collected from [Kaggle.](https://www.kaggle.com/datasets/mirbektoktogaraev/madrid-real-estate-market)

 The dataset consist listings from popular real estate portals of Madrid.
-I first cleaned the data in excel and then imported it to R.
+First the data is  cleaned and transformed in excel and then imported  to R.

 After looking through the data its easy to see that there are 145 unique areas in the data-set.
-Then i added a sq_ft coloumn in the data and a buy_price_per_sq_ft coloumn to get an idea of the buy price.
-Because the buy_price can depend on a lot of factors and thus will be varied but buy_price_per_sq_ft gives a glimpse into the variability of the data.
+"sq_ft coloumn" and "buy_price_per_sq_ft" variables are added in the data  to get an idea of the buying price price.
+This is because  the buy_price can depend on a lot of factors and thus will be varied but buy_price_per_sq_ft gives a glimpse into the variability of the data.

-Now, since i am interested in the buy price, i plotted buy_price_per_sq_ft with the number of data points to check if our data is normal or not.
+Now, since i am interested in the buying  price, i plotted buy_price_per_sq_ft with the number of data points to check if our data is normal or not.

 ![Price Per Sq Ft](https://user-images.githubusercontent.com/97380339/164281667-55990fe7-5e8c-4cef-8eb7-6e1b65f17bb8.png)